open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 Node types MUST be interpreted after environment variable substitution takes place.
 This ensures the environment string representation of boolean, integer, or floating point fields can be properly converted to expected types.

+It MUST NOT be possible to inject YAML structures by environment variables.
+For example, references to `INVALID_MAP_VALUE` environment variable below.

 For example, consider the following environment variables, and [YAML](#yaml-file-format) configuration file: